Nyanfaker/hello-world/README.md

 # hello-world
-Newbie in the Big faking world
+Newbie in the Big world

 Don't know what's going on and I'm here for fun :3